 Memory-mapped numeric arrays, based on a format that is self-explanatory and tool-independent

-Darr is a Python library that stores NumPy arrays on disk in a way that is simple and self-documented, which makes them easily accessible from a wide range of computing environments.
-Arrays are automatically kept up-to-date with a full explanation of how data is stored, including code to read itself in languages such as R, Julia, IDL, Matlab, Maple, and Mathematica, or in Python/Numpy without Darr (see example).
-Keeping data universally readable and documented is a pillar of good scientific practice, and a good idea in general.
-More rationale for a tool-independent approach to numeric array storage is provided here.
+Darr is a Python library for disk-based NumPy arrays that persist in a format that is simple, self-documented and tool-independent.
+It keeps your data easily accessible from a wide range of computing environments.
+Every array is automatically documented, and includes code to read itself in languages such as R, Julia, IDL, Matlab, Maple, and Mathematica, or in Python/Numpy without Darr (see example).
+Keeping data universally readable and documented is a pillar of good scientific practice.
+More rationale for this approach is provided here.

-Flat binary files and (JSON) text files are accompanied by a README text file that explains how the array and metadata are stored (see example arrays).
-It is trivially easy to share your arrays with others or with yourself when working in different computing environments because they always contains clear documentation of the specific data at hand, including code to read it.
-Does your colleague want to try out an interesting algorithm in R or Matlab on your arrays?
+Flat binary files and (JSON) text files are accompanied by a README text file that explains how the array and metadata are stored.
+It is trivially easy to share your data with others or with yourself when working in different computing environments because it always contains clear documentation, including code to read it.
+Does your colleague want to try out an interesting algorithm in R or Matlab on your array data?
 No need to export anything or to provide elaborate explanation.
+A copy-paste of a few lines of code from the documentation stored with the data is sufficient.
 No dependence on complicated formats or specialized libraries.
-No looking up things.
-A copy-paste of a few lines of code from the documentation stored with the data is sufficient.
 Self-documentation and code examples are automatically updated as you change your arrays when working with them.